-A less common cause is lumbosacral plexopathies, which can result from traumatic injury, a complication of abdominal or pelvic surgery, or a complication of neoplasm or radiation therapy.
+A less common cause is lumbosacral plexopathies, resulting from traumatic injury, a complication of abdominal or pelvic surgery, or a complication of neoplasm or radiation therapy.

 ALS (Amyotrophic lateral sclerosis), also known as motor neuron disease (MND) or Lou Gehrig disease is a neurodegenerative disease manifested by the death of motor neurons in the anterior horn cells leading to muscle weakness, difficulty speaking and swallowing.
 Initial presentation can be a painless foot drop.

-Acute inflammatory demyelinating polyneuropathy (AIDP), also called Guillain-Barré syndrome is an autoimmune process in which, progressive motor weakness, sensory loss, and areflexia is a characteristic presentation.
+Acute inflammatory demyelinating polyneuropathy (AIDP), also called Guillain-Barré syndrome, is an autoimmune process in which progressive motor weakness, sensory loss, and areflexia are characteristic presentations.
 Sensory symptoms often precede motor weakness.
 Autonomic dysfunction is a common accompaniment to this condition.
 Damage to the myelin sheath leads to segmental demyelination.
 A hallmark of AIDP is the slowing of nerve conduction velocities and conduction block.
 Foot drop can be part of the clinical presentation.